 Next, we examine whether the above insights are relevant to systems with other characteristics.
-In particular, we consider systems with the same geography and similar demand patterns, but with different congestion, i.e., offered load, and with different station capacities.
-For each of the systems (Tel-O-Fun and Captial Bikeshare) we generated new instances by multiplying the demand rates in all stations by several load multipliers, where 1 represents the original systems.
+In particular, we consider systems with the same geography and with similar demand patterns but with different levels of congestion (i.e., offered load), with different trip durations and with different station capacities.
+For each of the systems (Tel-O-Fun and Capital Bikeshare), we generated new instances by multiplying the demand rates in all stations by several factors, where 1 represents the original systems.
 Fifty demand realizations were generated based on each of these load multipliers.

-In Figure 6, we present the performance of the trip based partial reservation policy with various time thresholds and load multipliers.
-It is observable that in both systems and under various congestion levels the excess time is reduced as more reservations are required.
-This implies that the effect observed under the original demand load is, qualitatively, not affected by the congestion level.
-However, as the congestion increases the benefit obtained from the reservation is increasing.
-This can be attributed to the fact that in a more congested systems, shortage events are more likely to occur.
-For the sake of brevity, we present the results only for the trip base partial reservation policy.
-Very similar trends were observed under the station based and the time limited partial reservation policies.
+In Fig. 6, we present the performance of the trip-based partial reservation policy with various time thresholds and load multipliers.
+It is observable that in both systems and under various congestion levels, the excess time is reduced as more reservations are required.
+This implies that the effect observed under the original demand load is not qualitatively affected by the congestion level.
+However, as congestion increases, benefits obtained from the reservation increase as well.
+This can be attributed to the fact that in more congested systems, shortage events are more likely to occur.
+For the sake of brevity, we will now present only the results for the trip-based partial reservation policy.
+Very similar trends were observed under the station-based and the time-limited partial reservation policies.